-ARC collaborates with human rights watch and a network of statewide advocates to host workshops at prisons throughout california, informing men and women of their eligibility for youth offender parole under sb 9, sb 260, or sb 261, and inspiring them to make the necessary changes to successfully return to their communities.
+ARC collaborates with Human Rights Watch and a network of statewide advocates to host workshops at prisons throughout California, informing men and women of their eligibility for youth offender parole under SB 9, SB 260, or SB 261, and inspiring them to make the necessary changes to successfully return to their communities.

-ARC serves as a positive and encouraging community, so that members feel empowered and capable as they transition back into the community.
+ARC serves as a positive and encouraging community, so that members feel empowered and capable as they transition home.
 Below are some of the specific ways we support members during the reintegration process.

 ARC HOUSING AND EDUCATION INITIATIVE

-Maximum capacity: 37 residents
+Maximum capacity: 36 residents